top of page

 Submission Fee: $15 (non-refundable), payable through the Art Call portal.

-If you have questions about the submission process or need support preparing your application, please reach out to Sara Serratos at sara@bdac.org.
+If you have questions about the submission process or need assistance preparing your application, please reach out to Sara Serratos at sara@bdac.org.
+We look forward to seeing your work and embracing the future of art together.

 • White Facebook Icon